Updated on August 17, 2024 by Julie McCool

-Family-friendly parks in Northern Virginia offer a wide range of activities for every age from easy walks to challenging hikes, boating, biking, picnicking, history, special events, and more.
-Local, regional, state, and national parks are all available, with fun to keep the family busy all summer long.
+Family-friendly parks in Northern Virginia offer activities for every age from easy walks to challenging hikes, boating, biking, picnicking, history, special events, and more.
+These local, regional, state, and national parks keep the family busy all year long.
 Happily, most of these family-friendly parks in Northern VA are free or nearly free.

 Parks are listed alphabetically in two groups: family-friendly parks that feature nature and history, followed by lakes and gardens that are great for kids.
 Every one of the parks on our list includes kid-friendly trails.
 Follow the links for more details to help plan your visit.